dosasm/masm-tasm/doc/README.md

 - Support both **TASM and MASM**: you can choose MASM or TASM in the preference
 - **Editor Menu**: run and debug with right click on the VSCode editor panel
 - **Convenient**: related tools packaged in the extension.
-Just install and right click  (the extension *only supports windows* currently)
+Just install and right click (recommand to use this ext in windows otherwise you should install dosbox first)
 - **Diagnose**: process the output of ASM tools and ouput them in VSCode
 - Welcome [issue](https://github.com/xsro/masm-tasm/issues) and PR to build a better extension with your help.
 - Some interesting code your may need:[VSCtasks wiki](https://github.com/xsro/VSC-ASMtasks/wiki/dosbox),[cltasm](https://gitee.com/chenliucx/CLTASM/tree/code/)